Domestic violence in the United Kingdom: History

 In 1782, the rule of thumb was satirised as an 'ancient doctrine' when Judge Francis Buller was reported as trying to review the principle, with Buller being depicted as 'Judge Thumb'.
 In 1895 when domestic abuse was restricted to only be permitted during the day, between the hours of 7:00 am to 10:00 pm, due to the noise of wife-beating leading to too many complaints in London.

+During the Victorian period, some voices were heard to highlight and criticise violence against women.
+These included influential contributions from novelists and from reviewers such as John William Kaye and Frances Power Cobbe.

-In 1971, following marches as part of the Reclaim the Night movement, the world's first refuge for domestic violence victims opened.
+The issue of domestic abuse achieved national prominence in 1971, following marches as part of the Reclaim the Night movement, the world's first refuge for domestic violence victims opened.
 The refuge was established by Erin Pizzey at Belmont Terrace in Chiswick, London.
 It has since been rebranded as the charity Refuge (United Kingdom charity).
 Pizzey's pioneering work was widely praised.
 In 1973 Jack Ashley stated in the House of Commons that "The work of Mrs. Pizzey was pioneering work of the first order.
 It was she who first identified the problem, who first recognised the seriousness of the situation and who first did something practical by establishing the Chiswick aid centre.
 As a result of that magnificent pioneering work, the whole nation has now come to appreciate the significance of the problem".
-Ashley was the first to use the term 'domestic violence' in its modern sense - meaning violence in the home.
+Ashley was the first to use the term 'domestic violence' in its modern sense – meaning violence in the home.
 The term previously referred primarily to civil unrest, violence from within a country as opposed to violence perpetrated by a foreign power.
 The public pressure that surmounted from these protests for women's rights caused the UK to produce its first piece of legislation tackling domestic violence: the Domestic Violence and Matrimonial Proceedings Act 1976 which created civil protection orders for victims.